sphero-inc/sphero.js/README.markdown

 ### Windows

+To connect to your Sphero 1.0/2.0 or SPRK, you first need to pair it.
 Locate the Bluetooth icon in the taskbar (or inside the system task tray button) and follow the necessary steps to pair with your Sphero.

 Once you've successfully paired your Sphero, there are two options available to you to check and see which serialport corresponds to the Sphero you just connected.
 The first option is to right click on the bluetooth icon in the task bar (same you use to pair), click on `Open Settings`, when the settings window appears, navigate to the `COM Ports` tab where you should see a list of ports which should list your Sphero.
 If your Sphero is listed in more than one port, take note of the one that has `RN-SPP` in the name, and use that one to connect.
 The list should look something similar to: